 Over the years, she has been a board director of a number of companies of the Group engaged in leasing, consumer finance and banking.

 Stefano Barrese (Roma, 1970).

-Stefano Barrese has been in charge of the Banca dei Territori Division (domestic commercial banking) since January 2016.
+Head of the Banca dei Territori Division (domestic commercial banking) since 15 January 2016.

 After receiving a degree in Economics and Business from the LUISS University of Rome in 1993, he was enrolled in the Register of Chartered Accountants and the Register of Official Auditors in Rome.